Cron / scheduled jobs

 restarts mid-minute, that minute's jobs are skipped.

-• No distributed coordination.
-Every replica runs every job.
-If
+• Default: no distributed coordination.
+Every replica runs every

 - Run the scheduler on exactly one replica (typical for "primary